Understanding Cassava Flour’s Keto Compatibility: Chef’s Tips for Low-Carb Baking

 Low Carb Alternatives to Cassava Flour Ranked By Chef

-A measuring cup filled with almond flour is sitting next to some almond pieces, a small cup of almonds and a small chalk board that reads "gluten free" on a wooden table.
+A measuring cup filled with almond flour is sitting next to some almond pieces, a small cup of almonds and a small chalk board that reads gluten free on a wooden table.

-Source: everydayplus via Canva.com8
+Source: everydayplus via Canva.com6

 This is a comprehensive ranking to assist with all types of keto dieters baking and cooking needs, from cookies and croissants to pancakes and pizza, plus many more.
 This list reviews the best alternatives that are low in carbohydrates and delicious too.
 As an added bonus, this ranking will explain what alternative might just work the best with the recipe a keto dieter is trying to use!

 #1.
 Almond Flour.
-Coming in at around 12 grams of carbohydrates per one full cup serving size, almond flour is perhaps the best tasting low carbohydrate alternative for cassava flour, tapioca flour, or any other high carb flour in general.4 With a delicious but subtle nutty flavor, almond flour ranks as a clear choice for number one on this list.
+Coming in at around 12 grams of carbohydrates per one full cup serving size, almond flour is perhaps the best tasting low carbohydrate alternative for cassava flour, tapioca flour, or any other high carb flour in general.7 With a delicious but subtle nutty flavor, almond flour ranks as a clear choice for number one on this list.

 Almond flour is perfect for all types of recipes such as baked sweets, pizza dough, or breakfast biscuits.
 It’s a great ingredient for keto dieters due to its low in carbohydrate composition, and helps to make any recipe keto friendly.
 However, dieters with nut allergies should beware, and opt to use a different flour replacement on this list that doesn’t cause an allergic reaction.